Nathan Phillips Square: Spirit Garden

+A spirit garden was created in the square as part of the city's Truth and Reconciliation efforts.
+It contains a monument listing the 18 residential schools that existed in Ontario.
+There is a turtle sculpture that was created by Anishinaabe artist Solomon King.
+There is also artwork depicting the Three Sisters.
+Other installed features include a teaching lodge, inukshuk, spirit canoe, and wampum path.

 History

 The area currently occupied by the square was part of the Ward and was a major immigrant reception area during the first half of the twentieth century characterized by poverty during the late 1800s and early 1900s, with Black families settling on the site followed by the large wave of Jewish immigrants from Eastern Europe during this period.
 From 1910s leading up to World War II, the immigrant neighbourhood was gradually settled and developed by the Chinese immigrants into Toronto's first Chinatown.